 When it starts feeling like a religion - A note on antioxidants and age prevention:

 Oof.
 When you want to evaluate more “preventative” skincare by dabbling in antioxidants, it gets rather hazy.
 If you use the right products consistently, the idea is that your skin will be the subject of envy at that 20th college reunion, so there isn’t a super clear short term sign as to what you’re looking for.
 After all, if it’s working as intended, you’re supposed to see as little change as possible to your skin over time.
 This category definitely calls for a lot of faith!
-Stay tuned for our overview on our top antioxidants in skincare.
+Checkout our post on antioxidants for more.

 When it comes to figuring whether or not your products work for you, different product types have different criteria you should look for.
 Try to pay attention to cues and signals your skin’s sending you and remember that consistency and patience pay off when it comes to your top skin concerns.